-explain how carbon compounds are transformed in five chemical reactions that are critical to the carbon cycle: photosynthesis, cell respiration, decomposition, biosynthesis and combustion.
+- explain how carbon compounds are transformed in four processes that are critical to the carbon cycle: photosynthesis, cell respiration, biosynthesis and combustion;

 - Checking In questions are intended to keep you engaged and focused on key concepts and to allow you to periodically check if the material is making sense.
 These questions are often accompanied by hints or answers to let you know if you are on the right track.

 - Stop and Think questions are intended to help your teacher assess your understanding of the key concepts and skills you should be learning from the lab activities and readings.